 "Organic” is a legal term that is regulated by the government.
 To be certified "organic", a grower must use only non-synthetic chemicals on the approved "organic" list.
 It does NOT mean that the crop is grown without chemicals, just that the chemicals applied are approved, non-synthetics.
 Pesticides used in organic programs can also have harmful effects on humans, animals and the environment, and must be used carefully and only when needed.

 Though we do not grow using only these "organic" chemicals, we use extremely minimal amounts of chemicals on our crops.
-We only spray if the levels of one pest or disease rise above certain levels.
+Like "organic" growers, Non-chemical techniques are always implemented first (example: mating disruption, visual traps), and we only apply a spray if the levels of one pest or disease rise above levels we are unable to manage any other way.
 We measure these levels by scouting insect traps, by using weather stations to predict disease, and by visually inspecting for insects and disease.
 These practices together are called Integrated Pest Management or IPM (See below for more info).

 In addition, we utilize what to many are "organic" practices in the way we grow and maintain our land.
 These sustainable practices include: proper pruning to allow air movement through the trees, mowing sections of the orchard to limit pest habitat, and planting/maintaining friendly habitat for beneficial insects and other animals (such as our marshland, woods, and prairie).
 We are also constantly exploring other practices to improve the health of our land without utilizing additional chemicals.
 We truly believe that with hard work and maintenance a healthy farm ecosystem can usually maintain balance all on its own, no chemicals - organic or synthetic - needed.
 We are constantly working toward this goal.